descentkunal/crypto-dashboard/README.md

 Test Cases

-TableComponent
+-TableComponent
-Renders the header text correctly.
+-Renders the header text correctly.
-Displays the loading indicator when loading.
+-Displays the loading indicator when loading.
-Renders table rows with correct data.
+-Renders table rows with correct data.
-Does not show pagination when itemsPerPage is 1.
+-Does not show pagination when itemsPerPage is 1.
-Does not highlight the name on hover when highlightOnHover is false.
+-Does not highlight the name on hover when highlightOnHover is false.

-Additional Information
+7. **Additional Information**

-Local Storage
+**Local Storage**
 Favorites are stored in the local storage to ensure persistence across page reloads.

-Styling
+**Styling**
 The project uses SCSS for styling with BEM methodology for better maintainability.

-Improvements and Bonus Features
+**Improvements and Bonus Features**
-Allowed sorting by symbol, name, price, and market cap with persistent sorting even when data is refreshed.
+-Allowed sorting by symbol, name, price, and market cap with persistent sorting even when data is refreshed.
-Added a header with navigation controls for navigation like home and back.
+-Added a header with navigation controls for navigation like home and back.
-Added a select component for current active currency.
+-Added a select component for current active currency.
-Added a loading state when api is loading.
+-Added a loading state when api is loading.
-Added a custom error page when wrong routing is received.
+-Added a custom error page when wrong routing is received.
-Used scss following BEM methodology
+-Used scss following BEM methodology
-The application is delpoyed and is live on https://descentkunal.github.io/crypto-dashboard/
+-The application is delpoyed and is live on https://descentkunal.github.io/crypto-dashboard/

 GITHUB
 Repository: https://github.com/descentkunal/crypto-dashboard